 Hardwick is a very small town located in the state of Vermont.
-With a population of 2,972 people and just one neighborhood, Hardwick is the 78th largest community in Vermont.
-Hardwick has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 2,975 people and just one neighborhood, Hardwick is the 78th largest community in Vermont.
+Hardwick has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-When you are in Hardwick, you'll notice that it is more blue-collar than most other communities in America.
-38.72% of Hardwick’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Hardwick is a blue-collar town, with 38.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hardwick is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Hardwick who work in management occupations (10.25%), office and administrative support (8.18%), and sales jobs (7.72%).

-As is often the case in a small town, Hardwick doesn't have a public transportation system that people use for their commute.
+Hardwick is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Hardwick is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.12% of adults 25 and older in the town have at least a bachelor's degree.